aniruddha-jafa/Weather-API/README.md

 Basic functionality:
 - search form to get city name from user
 - sanitise and validate input
-- query OpenWeatherMap
+- query a weather API (e.g. OpenWeatherMap)
-- display weather description
+- display a concise weather description for the city
 - on errors, display errors message and re-render the search form